Fetal Alcohol Spectrum Disorder (FASD)

 How is FASD diagnosed?

-We do not conduct genetic testing at PCEA as we are not a medical clinic, so these would need to be accessed via a GP referral or through a child’s community paediatrician if they have one, either before or following assessment.
-We can provide further advice about this.
+We do not conduct genetic testing at PCEA, as we are not a medical clinic.
+Therefore, genetic testing would need to be accessed via a GP referral or, most commonly, through a community paediatrician before or after assessment.
+We can provide further advice about this if our assessment concludes that the child has a global learning disability or if we believe the child may be presenting with other unusual features that warrant medical review.

 It is difficult to diagnose a child below the age of six unless they have very clear symptoms.
 This is because many of the challenges associated with FASD become more apparent from school age onwards.